Register Now to Avoid 2016 Penalty

 Credit card for payment.

 In addition to the measure group option, we are offering the individual measure reporting option.
-There are 27 measure sets from which to choose.
-You must select at least three measures from one measure set and report 80% of your Medicare Part B patients that meet each of the three measures.
+There are 24 measure sets from which to choose.
+For Individual Measures reporting, you must report on 50% of your Medicare Part B FFS patients that are eligible for a minimum of nine individual measures across three National Quality Strategy (NQS) domains.
+All patients reported must have been seen during the 2014 calendar year.

 Requirements and Deadlines